 1.2 Add subparagraph (a)(5) as follows:

-(a)(5) Optional Powertrain Certification Test Procedure for Otto-cycle Hybrid Powertrains for 2022 and Subsequent Model Year.
+(a)(5) Optional Powertrain Certification Test Procedure for Otto-cycle Hybrid Powertrains for 2022 through 2026 Model Year.
 Manufacturers may elect to optionally certify Otto-cycle hybrid powertrains to applicable on-road heavy-duty Otto-cycle engine GHG emission standards and criteria pollutants emission standards pursuant to title 13, CCR, section 1956.8, using the powertrain test procedure pursuant to 40 CFR part 1036, subpart F and 40 CFR §1037.550 as amended March 10, 2021 (Pre-publication), which is incorporated by reference herein.
 An Otto-cycle hybrid powertrain certified under this optional powertrain certification test procedure shall be subject to all applicable emission standards, for on-road heavy-duty engines for any given model year.
 Except as otherwise noted, an Otto-cycle hybrid powertrain optionally certified pursuant to this section shall comply with all requirements applicable to on-road heavy-duty engines of this part, other referenced parts of the CFR, and title 13, CCR, section 1956.8, understanding “engine” to mean “hybrid powertrain” and “engine family” to mean “hybrid powertrain family”, including requirements for on-board diagnostic system as specified in title 13, CCR, sections 1968.2 and 1971.1 et seq, useful life as specified in Section I.2.A of these test procedures, emissions warranty as specified in title 13, CCR section 2036, and durability demonstration as specified in Section I.26 of these test procedures, and title 13, CCR, section 1956.8, as applicable.

 13. Alternative durability program. [§86.xxx-13] [n/a]